 How are we implementing changes based on data we have gathered?

-Can we effectively communication across identity, difference and lived experiences?
+Can we effectively communicate across identity, difference and lived experiences?

 Do we approach these conversations with the desire for greater understanding?